mvolkmann/blog/src/web-dev-tips.md

 that should be animated over some time duration using an easing function to control the rate of change.

+Animations created this way can do several things that transitions and transforms cannot including:

+1. repeating indefinitely
+1. executing several sets of property changes in parallel, sequentially, or overlapped in any way
+1. running animations in reverse
+1. returning CSS properties to their original values at the end

 The starting values of the properties to be animated default to their current value.
 However, alternate starting values can be specified with `from` or `0%`.